Interested in volunteering?

 Ideally I’d like to find people who are genuinely interested in working on any of the specific projects that I have available on the farm and that they are willing to commit to completion.
 Click here to see the ‘on the farm’ projects that are currently available.

-Some of the things you are likely to be involved with when visiting:
+Some of the things you are likely to be involved with when volunteering:

 - construction and structural repair projects.